If you’re like us, it’s probably Love Your Pet Day every day at your home! But February 20 is a special chance to celebrate our cats and dogs.

 Take your dog for a fun, long walk.
 Walking gives dogs physical exercise, socialization and mental stimulation as they see (and sniff!) all the new things you encounter.
 For cats, make it an inside adventure using a toy to encourage a game of chase and running around an “agility course” in your house.

 Celebrate the day with your dog or cat’s favorite treat.
-Just be sure to treat responsibly.
-Did you know that one out of three dogs and cats in the U.S. is overweight?
-Be sure to give only the recommended amount and to choose treats made for pets – no sneaking human foods, which can be unhealthy and add excessive calories.
+Just be sure to treat responsibly to avoid joining the epidemic of pet obesity.
+Give only the recommended amount and choose treats made for pets – no sneaking human foods, which can be unhealthy and add excessive calories.
+Here are more tips to help.

 If your pet is one of the millions who enjoy car rides, consider a fun day trip.
 Use this link to get all the info you need to plan a safe and fun road trip with your best friend by your side.